-Perez is the research assistant and biobank laboratory manager for the Chugh Lab at the Cedars-Sinai Heart Institute where he maintains the Oregon Sudden Unexpected Deaths Study (Oregon SUDS) biobank of DNA, blood, plasma and tissue samples.
+Daniel A. Perez is the research assistant and biobank laboratory manager for the Chugh Lab at the Cedars-Sinai Heart Institute.
+He maintains the Oregon Sudden Unexpected Deaths Study (Oregon SUDS) biobank of DNA, blood, plasma and tissue samples.
 Perez supports the bench work aspect of research projects by performing biological verifications, processing blood samples and performing other molecular-based assays.
 He is also the research study coordinator for the expanding network of study sites for the Prediction of Sudden Death in Multi-Ethnic Communities (PRESTO).
 Perez joined the Chugh Lab in 2014 and came with a background in molecular biology and genomics.

 Reinier is a research scientist at the Cedars-Sinai Heart Institute and lead epidemiologist for the Oregon Sudden Unexpected Death Study.
 She received her doctorate in epidemiology and Master of Public Health at the University of California, Berkeley, School of Public Health.
 Her research interests include social, demographic, and clinical predictors of sudden cardiac arrest.